passziff/2011-edition/DEVLOG.md

 - Hold use to zoom through the Spyglass
 - Includes the scope view, use sounds and a dedicated player pose
 - The default held-item look is a flat 1.0-style sprite
-- An optional 3D model can be enabled under `Video Settings → 3D Items...`
+- An original 3D model can be enabled under `Video Settings → 3D Items...`

 ![3D Items setting](docs/images/videosetting-new-3ditems.png)